-Crime and punishment
+Crime and Punishment

 In some cases, the least serious, or summary offences can be tried only in the Magistrates Court.
 Other, more serious offences known as triable either way offences can be tried in either the Crown Court or the Magistrates Court.
 The most serious cases – indictable offences – are transferred to the Crown Court.

-If the offence can be tried only in the Magistrates Court, the prosecutor usually the Crown Prosecution Service – must inform the Magistrates and ask for a summons to be issued within six months of the offence being committed.
+Crime and Punishment – If the offence can be tried only in the Magistrates Court, the prosecutor usually the Crown Prosecution Service – must inform the Magistrates and ask for a summons to be issued within six months of the offence being committed.

 If an offence can be tried in either the Magistrates Court or the Crown Court, you may be charged with an offence you committed years ago.

-After it has been decided which court will try the case, you receive a hearing date and are eventually found guilty and sentenced, or acquitted.
+Crime and Punishment – After it has been decided which court will try the case, you receive a hearing date and are eventually found guilty and sentenced, or acquitted.
 You may be able to plead guilty by post if the offence is a summary one, such as a minor motoring offence, that doesn’t carry a maximum sentence of more than three months in prison.

 Crime and Punishment – Penalties range from suspended sentences and community service orders (where you do community work for a prescribed number of hours) to large fines and periods in prison or both.
 Maximum sentences also exist for each offence, and a solicitor can tell you what sentence you may be facing.